ancient0328/framework-agnostic-modular-architecture/README.md

 ## Overview

-This framework provides a structured approach to building applications that can be containerized and deployed to various cloud environments.
+FAMA (Framework-Agnostic Modular Architecture) provides a structured approach to building applications that can be containerized and deployed to various cloud environments.
 It combines the advantages of monolithic architecture (simplicity, development speed) with the benefits of microservices (modularity, scalability) while avoiding their drawbacks.

+The core philosophy of FAMA is framework independence - allowing teams to select the optimal technology for each module based on specific requirements rather than being locked into a single technology stack.

+### Why FAMA?

+- **Framework-Agnostic**: Not tied to any specific framework, providing flexibility in technology choices
+- **Modular**: Divides functionality into independent modules with clear boundaries
+- **Architecture**: Represents a design pattern rather than just a tool or library

+This name offers several benefits:
+- Concise and memorable (with the FAMA acronym)
+- Not limited to containerization, making it more broadly applicable
+- Clearly communicates that it's a design philosophy rather than a specific implementation
+- Immediately conveys the core value of technical flexibility

 ## Documentation